edemaine/reveal-pug-talk/README.md

    npm run build
    ```

-If you're live-editing the file and want `index.html` to continually build
+If you're live-editing source files and want `index.html` to continually build
 and update, use the following command:

 ```sh